r-kadel/shopping-list/README.md

 # Shopping List App Challenge

-This repo contains starter files for the *Shopping List App* challenge.
+This repo contains my version of the shopping list app
 # shopping-list